frivolt/openrefinewiki/Extension-points.md

             }
           },
       ]);
 In addition to MenuSystem.appendTo, you can also call MenuSystem.insertBefore and MenuSystem.insertAfter which the same 3 arguments.
-To see what IDs you can use, see the function DataTableColumnHeaderUI.prototype._createMenuForColumnHeader in this file.
+To see what IDs you can use, see the function DataTableColumnHeaderUI.prototype._createMenuForColumnHeader in [column-header-ui.js](../tree/master/main/webapp/modules/core/scripts/views/data-table/column-header-ui.js) file.

 ## Server-side Extension Points
 ### Ajax Commands